Thump Records: History

 Thump's success was ignited by the popularity of its Old School and Low Rider compilation series (co-branded with Low Rider Magazine).
-Thump's Distributor is major label Universal, and Thump has also signed many artists under its own banner.
+Universal Music Group serves as the distributor for Thump, which has also brought on board a variety of artists under its own label.

 Tierra gained hit The Intruders' 1967 song "Together", written by Gamble & Huff, which reached #18 on the Billboard Hot 100 from Boardwalk Records, and later Tierra joined Thump Records.
+Tierra and Rocky Paddila were top stars of Thump Records.
+Thump released Low Rider Series, Oldies Series, Old Skool Series and East Side Story Series.